hungry-bogart/noisechatter/README.md

 `git clone https://github.com/hungry-bogart/noisechatter`

 Once you've cloned the repo, you'll need to deploy the server.js file located in the top folder.
 You have two options.
 For the first option, you will need PM2 installed.
-I assure, there are many ways to deploy an app, but none are as easy as PM2.
+I assure you, there are many ways to deploy an app, but none are as easy as PM2.

 Run the following command from the top folder, which contains the server.js file: